-As a designer, it’s hard for me to not notice and take notes of design elements and ideas.
+As a designer, it’s hard to not notice and take notes of design elements and ideas.
 I learn a lot this way.
 One thing that has jumped out to me over the years has been the use (or lack thereof) of evergreen-types of shrubbery, tree, and hedge selections.
-I notice that in particular where I happen to live (the upper Midwest), the preference for evergreens in landscapes sets design in a level I’d dare say is higher than landscapes that don’t preference evergreens.
+I notice that in particular where I lived for many years in the upper Midwest, the preference for evergreens in landscapes sets design in a level I’d dare say is higher than landscapes that don’t preference evergreens.
 The reasons for this are numerous.
 I’d like to outline them so that people who are choosing what to plant think twice when considering their plant elements in their own landscapes.

 The landscapes of today should function well while looking beautiful.
 Functioning with purpose in the landscape includes considerations for not only people, but for wildlife and the building(s) that the landscape surrounds.
 Evergreens offer all this functionality without much effort.
 They are excellent windscreens in the winter; while deciduous selections turn into open sticks (enough sticks however can offer some winter wind protection).
 Bitter and strong winter winds can take a toll on the home’s ability to retain heat.
 Having a planted evergreen screen of sorts on the north side of a building makes a very large impact on winter heating costs and energy usage.
 White pines are used all over the North Country for wind screens.
 They are especially effective around crop fields, so imagine how well they’ll shelter your home from winter storms.